 Anna is instructed regularly in relation to substantial disputes, particularly in the Middle East.
-As regards international arbitration, she has experience of working under both the ICC, DIFC-LCIA, DIAC, and LCIA Arbitration Rules and ADCCAC Procedural Regulations.
+As regards international arbitration, she has experience of working under the ICC, IBA, DIFC-LCIA, DIAC, and LCIA Arbitration Rules and ADCCAC Procedural Regulations.

 Examples of recent work include: